Rakon (RKN) Market Capitalization Achieves $22.68 Million

 About Rakon

-Rakon’s genesis date was April 15th, 2019.
+Rakon was first traded on April 15th, 2019.
 Rakon’s total supply is 285,714,286 tokens and its circulating supply is 242,857,143 tokens.
+The official website for Rakon is rkntoken.io.
 Rakon’s official message board is medium.com/@rakontoken.
 Rakon’s official Twitter account is @rakonrkn and its Facebook page is accessible here.
-The official website for Rakon is rkntoken.io.

 Rakon Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Rakon directly using U.S. dollars.
-Investors seeking to trade Rakon should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rakon using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Rakon directly using U.S. dollars.
+Investors seeking to trade Rakon should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Rakon using one of the aforementioned exchanges.

 Receive News & Updates for Rakon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rakon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.